samuelspagl/ha_samsung_soundbar/README.md

-# YASSI: Yet Another Samsung Soundbar Integration (for HomeAssistant)
+# YASSI: Yet Another Samsung Soundbar Integration (for Home Assistant)

 Welcome to YASSI, the HomeAssistant integration designed to bring comprehensive control over your Samsung Soundbar into your smart home ecosystem.